pikipupiba/FrontOfHouseProductions/memory-bank/progress.md

 As the project has moved to the foundation phase and begun implementing core pages, we've identified and addressed several implementation issues:

+1. **Vercel Environment Variable Truncation**: Fixed an "Invalid API key" error in the Vercel deployment (while local login worked fine) by correcting a truncated Supabase API key in the Vercel dashboard.
+The JWT tokens used as API keys are quite long and can get truncated when copying to environment variable fields.

-1. **Module System Compatibility**: Next.js 15+ with files using .mjs extension must use ES Module syntax (export default) rather than CommonJS (module.exports).
+2. **Module System Compatibility**: Next.js 15+ with files using .mjs extension must use ES Module syntax (export default) rather than CommonJS (module.exports).
 We encountered and resolved this issue with the PostCSS configuration.

 2. **Integration Complexity**: The integration with existing inventory management systems and Google Workspace will require careful planning and implementation.